trammell/recipe-book/susans-recipes.rst

 1 (14- to 15-ounce) can black beans, rinsed and drained 2 medium tomatoes, diced
 4 scallions, chopped
-1/4 cup chopped fresh cilantro
+¼ cup chopped fresh cilantro

-Whisk together lime zest and juice, butter, oil, sugar, 1/2 teaspoon salt, and 1/4teaspoon pepper in a large bowl.
+Whisk together lime zest and juice, butter, oil, sugar, ½ teaspoon salt, and ¼teaspoon pepper in a large bowl.

 Wash quinoa in 3 changes of cold water in a bowl, draining in a sieve each time.